terrier-lover/rewards_distributer/README.md

 ## Hardhat
 - $ cd hardhat
 - $ npm install
-- Prepare .env using .env.example
+- Prepare .env using .env.example.
+Do not need to put value in ..._CONTRACT_ADDRESS

 If you want to use localnet, do followings:
 - $ npx hardhat node